-2 MINIMUM REQUIREMENTS FOR SEAFARERS 3 Sec.
-21. Minimum Age No person below eighteen (18) years old, other than 4 a cadet, shall be employed, engaged, or otherwise allowed to work on board 5 Philippine-registered ships operating domestically or internationally, as well as on 6 board foreign-registered ships.
-7 Sec.
-22. Medical Certificates No seafarer shall be employed, engaged, or 8 otherwise allowed to work on board a domestic or ocean-going ship unless a medical 9 certificate has been issued declaring the seafarer to be fit to work.
-10 For this purpose, the seafarer shall hold a valid medical certificate issued by a 11 medical facility duly accredited by the Department of Health (DOH), in accordance 12 with its rules and regulations.
-13 The medical certificate shall certify that the person is expected to meet the 14 minimum requirements to perform the duty specific to the person's post safely and 15 effectively during the validity of the certificate.
-16 During the conduct of a medical examination, the seafarer shall have the 17 responsibility of answering truthfully all questions relating to his/her medical condition 18 and/or medical history, including previously known illness, injury, or medical 19 treatment, and to make a complete inventory of medication prescribed to him/her by 20 physicians; Provided, that the processing of the medical information of the seafarer 21 shall at all times comply with the provisions of Republic Act No. 10173 or the Data 22 Privacy Act of 2012.

-For the purposes of this Section, a medical certificate issued in accordance with the requirements of STCW shall be accepted.
+MINIMUM REQUIREMENTS FOR SEAFARERS

 Sec.
-23. Training and Qualifications. - Only seafarers certified by appropriate government agencies in compliance with the STCW and other applicable international standards, shall work, be employed, or be engaged on board a ship.
+21. Minimum Age. - No person below eighteen (18) years old, other than a cadet, shall be employed, engaged, or otherwise allowed to work on board Philippine-registered ships operating domestically or internationally, as well as on board foreign-registered ships.

 Sec.
+22. Medical Certificates. - No seafarer shall be employed, engaged, or otherwise allowed to work on board a domestic or ocean-going ship unless a medical certificate has been issued declaring the seafarer to be fit to work.

+For this purpose, the seafarer shall hold a valid medical certificate issued by a medical facility duly accredited by the Department of Health (DOH), in accordance with its rules and regulations.

+The medical certificate shall specify that the person is expected to meet the minimum requirements to perform the duty specific to the person's post safely and effectively during the validity of the certificate.

+During the conduct of a medical examination, the seafarer shall have the responsibility of answering truthfully all questions relating to his/her medical condition and/or medical history, including previously known illness, injury, or

+- 1 medical treatment, and to make a complete inventory of medication prescribed to - 2 him/her by physicians; Provided, that the processing of the medical information of the - 3 seafarer shall at all times comply with the provisions of Republic Act No. 10173 or the - 4 Data Privacy Act of 2012.

-24. Recruitment and Placement. - Only duly licensed manning agencies shall be allowed to operate and engage in the recruitment and placement of seafarers, in accordance with rules and regulations as may be issued by the Secretary of Labor and Employment, or the Secretary in-charge of migration-related matters, including the deployment of seafarers.
+- For the purposes of this Section, a medical certificate issued in accordance with the requirements of STCW shall be accepted. - Sec.
+23. Training and Qualifications.
+Only seafarers certified by appropriate government agencies in compliance with the STCW and other applicable international standards, shall work, be employed, or be engaged on board a ship. - Sec.
+24. Recruitment and Placement.
+Only duly licensed manning agencies shall be allowed to operate and engage in the recruitment and placement of seafarers, in accordance with rules and regulations as may be issued by the Secretary of Labor and Employment, or the Secretary in-charge of migration-related matters, including the deployment of seafarers. - In all cases, no amount or fee, including placement fees, shall be charged to the seafarer in relation to his/her recruitment and placement.